What is membership all about?

 What are the contests about, and am I expected to attend?

 The chorus normally competes in contests twice a year.
 The first is an Area Convention and Contest (AC&C) in the spring.
-We are part of Harmony, Inc.’s Area 2 (which includes New England, part of Quebec, part of Ontario, New Jersey, Delaware and Maryland).
+We are part of Harmony, Inc.’s Area 2 (which includes all six New England states and part of the province of Quebec, Canada).
 At AC&C, both choruses and quartets are evaluated in three judging categories.
 The highest scorers are qualified to compete at the International contest.
 Our scores also allow us to understand how our skills are improving, and where we may want to focus more work.
 At AC&C we have the opportunity to hear directly from judges in each category in an evaluation session, which helps translate our scores into tangible opportunities for improvement.
 In addition to competing, AC&C provides an opportunity for classes about the barbershop craft and for socializing with our sisters in Harmony.

 The international contest (known as International Contest & Convention, or IC&C) is in November and is held at a convention site in the U.S. or Canada.
 In addition to the activities held at AC&C, IC&C includes Harmony, Inc.’s annual meeting and associated events.
 Winners of the quartet contest are crowned as Harmony Queens (and we are thrilled that we have Queens in our chapter!), and medals are awarded to the top five quartets.
 The top-scoring five choruses are also awarded medals.
 We have been proud to have earned International medals every year in which we have competed since 2006, and particularly honored to have been named the International Championship Chorus in 2014.
 We are eager to continue improving our performances and look forward to your participation in achieving our goals!